datake/ARMADesign/README.md

 # Implementation for "ARMA-Design: Optimal Treatment Allocation Strategies for A/B Testing in Partially Observable Time Series Experiments"

-This repository contains the Python implementation of our two ARMA designs as well as other considered baselines in the synthesis data from a dispatch simulator, the **first environment** of the paper "[Optimal Treatment Allocation Strategies for A/B Testing in Partially Observable Time Series Experiments](https://arxiv.org/pdf/2408.05342)".
+This repository contains the Python implementation of our two ARMA designs as well as other considered baselines of the paper "[Optimal Treatment Allocation Strategies for A/B Testing in Partially Observable Time Series Experiments](https://arxiv.org/pdf/2408.05342)".

 ## Summary of this paper